mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

   3 = AI_KILL_50      : 50%
   4 = AI_KILL_RANDOM  : 30%-100% of AIs to kill.
 This is set randomly when mission starts.
   5-9: RESERVED       : Reserved for future use
-  10 = HVT_KILL_VIP   : Kill the target VIP - shall be used only with HVTVIP mission.
+  10 = HVT_KILL_VIP   : Kill the target VIP.
+Shall be used only with HVTVIP mission.
+  20 = HVT_DESTROY_ITEM : Destroy mission target.
+Even if you kill all AI, mission will not be a win.
+Shall be used only with HVTITEM mission.
+  30 = FIND_IN_15     : Reach the mission location within 15 minutes to populate the loot.
+  31 = FIND_IN_30     : ..
+30 minutes ..
+  32 = FIND_IN_45     : ..
+45 minutes ..
+  33 = FIND_IN_60     : ..
+60 minutes ..
 ```

 ## MissionFrame cycle